michaelberks/madym_cxx/README.md

 ### Windows
 Go to the binary directory in a file explorer, and there should be a Visual Studion solution file *manchester_qbi_madym.sln*.
 Open this solution in Visual Studio.
 In the solution explorer, right-click **ALL_BUILD** and select **Build**.
 Repeat as desired for Debug/Release configurations.

+### Linux/MacOS
+CD to the binary directory, and run **make all**.

+## 4. Testing Madym
+### Windows
-Now right click **RUN_TESTS** and select build.
+In the solution explorer in Visual Studio, right click **RUN_TESTS** and select build.
 This will run the library checks.
 All tests should pass.
 If any tests fail, this will return a build error - ignore the build error, but check the output to note which tests have failed.
 See more under *Testing* [here](library_design).
-Note the tests will be considerably slower in Debug mode because none of the speed checks used by Alglib are not optimised in debug mode.
+Note the tests will be considerably slower in Debug mode because the speed checks used by Alglib are not optimised in debug mode.

 ### Linux/MacOS
-CD to the binary directory, and run **make all**.
-Then run **ctest** to run the library checks.
+In the binary directory in which you've built Madym, run **ctest** to run the library checks.
 All tests should pass.
+See more under *Testing* [here](library_design).
+Note the tests will be considerably slower in Debug mode because the speed checks used by Alglib are not optimised in debug mode.

 Assuming you've got here and everything has built successfully... great!
 You're good to go and start doing some DCE analysis.
 Please see the [project wiki](https://gitlab.com/manchester_qbi/manchester_qbi_public/madym_cxx/-/wikis/home) for detailed instructions on how to use Madym.